Kay0n/pmpcontrol/README.md

 ### `PMPEvent`

 An enum representing different types of events:

 - `FADER`
 - `BUTTON`
 - `ENCODER`

 ### Event Listener Callbacks
 - Fader:    `callback(fader_number: int, normalized_value: float)`
 - Button:    `callbacks(button_number: int, is_pressed: bool, button_state: bool)`
 - Encoder:    `callback(encoder_number: int, value: int)`

-The Fader callback's `normalized_value` argument is a float between 0 and 1 representing position.
-The Encoder callback's `value` is a number from 1->7 when turned right, and 65->71 when turned left, with a higher value representing a faster speed.
+The fader callback's `normalized_value` argument is a float between 0 and 1 representing position.<br>
+The encoder callback's `value` is a number from 1 to 7 when turned right, and 65 to 71 when turned left, with a higher value representing a faster speed.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License.